REB Member User Guide Overview

 Timeline View

 The Timeline view is your best friend in EthOS!
 It will display the latest status and sequence of events that have been completed against the application.
 It is best practice for reviewers to visit this page to gain a better understanding of the application's lifecycle.
+Any required action (i.e. opening the application to review it and marking it complete) can only be triggered from this Timeline view.

 1. At the top of the view, the Header table shows various details such as the application type, the committee it has been assigned to, the status, and who the assigned reviewers are.